nasqueron/tommy/README.md

 ### Getting started

-Put your Jenkins URL in place (HUDSON_URL) and boot the app.
+Put your Jenkins URL in place (JENKINS_URL) and boot the app.
 If you are password protecting your Hudson dashboard then encode like this: https://username:password@instance.domain.tld

+### Run with Docker

-A Docker image is also provided:
+A Docker image is also provided.
+It exposes a WEBrick server on the port 4567.

 ```
 docker pull nasqueron/tommy